pstefanovic/grpc-load-balancing/README.md

 ### Weighted Traffic Routing ~ Canary

-Run two server versions as headless services, and a proxy is deployed as a sidecar on each client instance.
+Run two server versions as headless services, and run an egress proxy as a sidecar on each client instance.
 No load-balancing implementation is needed in a client application—also, no proxy on the server side.

+**Progressively switch traffic** from one to another server version.

 ```sh
 kubectl create namespace canary